DOFLinx/docs/docs/Misc/20_Settings_Pop_Up_Menu.md

 ![](../img/media/image24.jpg)

-There is one "special", and hence reserved, ID code that can be used, that is "NIGHT", so "SETTING_NIGHT= ".
+There is one "special", and hence reserved, ID code that can be used, that is "NIGHT", so "SETTING=NIGHT ".
 This special setting allows the internal DOFLinx flag for NIGHT_MODE to be toggled.

 An example of the configuration that would produce the settings pop up